GeomorphOnline/GeomorphOnline.github.io/lessons/_final/wikipedia.md

 Submit an example of the text that you would include in your Wikipedia article edits to Canvas.
 This must be fully referenced using high-quality sources (scientific articles, textbooks, etc.) and include several sections relevant to the chosen topic.
 Points will be awarded/subtracted for good writing: organization, grammar, and style.

 This article on *Lord of the Rings* is considered a "Good Article" by Wikipedia (and by extension, our) standards: https://en.wikipedia.org/wiki/The_Lord_of_the_Rings_(film_series).
-Note how the article includes many, relevant sections with extensive citations and applicable images and diagrams.
+Note how the article includes many, relevant sections with extensive citations and applicable images and diagrams. *Note that becoming an official "Good Article" on Wikipedia requires a peer-review process that is beyond the scope of what we are requiring for the class, but which we would encourage you to do if you feel inspired by your work.
+Contributing to freely available global knowledge can be rewarding!*

 ### Monday, 23 November (60 points)